After months of cooler weather and sheltering indoors, summer is finally here!

 How Swim Lessons Save Lives

-With rising concerns of childhood drownings increasing amid the pandemic, our mission of helping children be safer in and around the water has taken on new meaning as we work with local officials across the country to explain the profound impact swimming lessons can have when it comes to drowning prevention.
+With rising concerns of childhood drownings increasing amid the pandemic, our mission of helping children be safer in and around the water has taken on new meaning as we work with local officials across the country to explain the profound impact swim lessons can have when it comes to drowning prevention.

 Despite the data, learn-to-swim facilities remain closed in some parts of the country.